kojamad28/jupyter-stats/README.md

-# Basic Jupyter Python
+# Jupyter Stats

-This repository provides a basic python environment using Jupyterlab.
-This python environment includes linter and type checker libraries.
+This repository provides a basic environment for statistical analyses using Jupyterlab.
+This environment includes both python and R for data science.